usgs-coupled/phreeqc3/README.Win.txt

 "examples" directory contains the input data and the expected results for each test.

+to run the examples, copy the "test" directory (C:\Program Files (x86)
-The "examples" and "Win" directories from phreeqc-@VERSION@ have been copied to My Documents\xxx, and the examples can be run from My Documents\Win.
-Either double click the test.bat file from Windows Explorer or cd to the directory in a command-prompt window and type test.bat [start [stop [no_chart]]]
+\USGS\phreeqc-@VERSION@.@REVISION@\test) to a location where you have read/write access.
+The examples can be run from the new directory either by double clicking the test.bat file from Windows Explorer or by chaning directories to the new directory in a command-prompt window and typing the following:

+test.bat [start [stop [no_chart]]]

 where:  start    is the number of the first test to perform, default = 1
         stop     is the number of the last test to perform, default = 22